sgolebiewski-intel/openvino-docs/pages/documentation/model-optimization-guide/post-training-model-optimization/quantizing-model.rst

 Quantizing cascaded models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In some cases, when the optimized model is a cascaded one (consists of several
+When the optimized model is a cascaded one (consists of several submodels, for example, MT-CNN),
-submodels, for example, MT-CNN), you will need to implement a complex inference
-pipeline that can properly handle different submodels and data flow between
+it will be necessary to implement a complex inference pipeline that can properly handle
-them.
-POT API provides the ``Engine`` interface for this purpose, which allows
+different submodels and data flow between them.
+POT API provides the ``Engine`` interface
-customization of the inference logic.
-However, it is recommended to inherit from
+for this purpose, which allows customization of the inference logic.
+However, it is
-``IEEngine`` helper class that already contains all the logic required to do the
+recommended to inherit from ``IEEngine`` helper class that already contains all the logic
-inference based on OpenVINO Python API.
+required to do the inference based on OpenVINO Python API.
 For more details, see the following
 :ref:`example <optim_perf__pot_api_example_face_detect>`.

 Examples